Bendat/autometa/packages/documentation/docs/2_ui-testing/selenium/page-component-model/3_components.md

 # Components

 At the heart of this library are `Component`s.
-Components are an alternative to `WebElements` and which hide or expose behaviors of a WebElement to display **intent**.
+Components are an alternative to `WebElements` and which hide or expose behaviors of a WebElement to express **intent**.

 The base class for a Component is `Component`.
 A `Component` resembles a `WebElement` but hides actions which are not applicable to all elements. `Component` is an abstract class and cannot